prakarshupmanyu/LanguageDetector/README.md

 # LanguageDetector
-A NLP based program that will tell you the language that a given text is in.
+A NLP based program that will tell you what language a given text is in.